rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 ![image](https://github.com/user-attachments/assets/97211dd8-7a6e-427a-8e92-68677dba8246)

-Once you extract the XCI, you can then continue onto the File Info tab and drag and drop the newly-extracted default XCI onto the Calculate Hashes window.
+Once you extract the XCI, you can then continue onto the other tabs.
 The XML file it generates will be tailor-made for an easy scene release import:

 ![image](https://github.com/user-attachments/assets/02e37699-b4dc-4c6d-9b39-f292d909687b)